top of page

 Despereaux : After puppy cut

-1. Clippers - I have used both Holdog and Gimars and found them both great!
-(These are not affiliate links)
+2. Clippers - I have used both Holdog and Gimars and found them both great!

-3. Slicker brush - I have this one (Also not an affiliate link)
+3. Slicker brush - I like this one.

 Don't be discouraged if you don't get it quite right the first time - practice makes perfect. :-) I hope you find this helpful and please reach out with question!